 For a low carb version, serve with some Cauliflower Rice.

-Looking for more Restaurant Inspired Meals?
-Check out these recipes:Print
+Looking for more healthy copycat recipes?
+Check these out:

 For the Chicken and Veggies

-2 cups (8oz) of sliced baby bella mushrooms
+- 2 cups (8oz) baby bella mushrooms sliced

 Yum Yum Sauce